 Some of these companies even venture into scam territory by taking your money and then neglecting to send the IRS the necessary paperwork to apply for a payment plan or OIC.

 The Federal Trade Commission has even received complaints that some tax relief companies have made unauthorized charges on top of the upfront fees.

 Some also offer to advocate on your behalf with the IRS to get you on a payment plan.
-In this case, however, you’ll likely overpay the company to do something that you can do on your own by contacting the IRS or your state directly.
+But in this case, you’ll likely overpay the company to do something that you can do on your own by contacting the IRS or your state directly.

 Signs of a tax-debt-relief scam

 Scammers know that being in debt to the IRS can make people desperate and that they can capitalize on your fear.
-While there may be legitimate tax-debt-relief companies, there are also plenty of scammers, too.
+While there may be legitimate tax-debt-relief companies, there are also plenty of scammers.

 The Federal Trade Commission says that a company demanding payment before doing anything for you is a sign of a scam.
-Other indicators can include the following:
+Here are some other indicators to look out for.

 - Guaranteeing debt forgiveness